How many roof types exist?

 It depends on location, climate and also on the program of the building and its integrated insertion in the environment.

-Even so, in ERA architects we recommend the inverted flat roof (passable or not) combining areas of low maintenance plant cover with autochthonous plants pre-cultivated respecting the environment and nature.
+Even so, in ERA architects we recommend the inverted flat roof combining practicable areas with low maintenance local pre-cultivated vegetation.

-I imagine this will sound very complex for that reason we are going to develop this description more:
+I imagine this will sound very complex for that reason we are going to develop this description a bit more:

-Flat roof is the roof that with a minimum of inclination between 2-8% is able to stay waterproof and repel water from rain.
+Flat roof is the roof that with a minimum slope of 2-8% is able to stay waterproof and repel rain water to go inside.